 You can create conditional ticket fields in Support to control the appearance and behavior of ticket fields in ticket forms.
 For example, you can limit the number of ticket fields that appear in ticket forms, and control the sequence in which ticket fields are presented to end users.

-Conditional ticket fields are available on the following plan types.
+Conditional ticket fields are available on Professional with the Productivity Pack add-on and on Enterprise.
 All Guide plans, including Guide Lite, support the conditional ticket fields feature in Support.

 This article includes these sections: